- Latin America

 With a range of different lodging styles on offer you’re bound to find somewhere to stay that you will never want to leave.
 From luxury hotels to boutique lodges and eco-friendly island camps, whatever it is you’re looking for from your tropical beach holiday, we're confident you'll find it and so much more in the outer Seychelles.

 Similar to the inner Seychelles, the outer islands have a distinctly tropical climate due to their proximity to the equator, so you can expect high temperatures throughout the year of around 30 degrees Celsius.
-Rain is also possible on any given day however it has been known to peak in January, March, November and December.
+Rain is also possible on any given day and it's worth noting that the furthest islands of Astove, Farquhar and Cosmoledo are closed between May - November.

 Trade winds blow through much of the year too and with them come swathes of seaweed that wash up on island shores, so this is also an important consideration when it comes to choosing a place to stay.